Syndicate (series)

 Syndicate is a series of science fiction video games created by Bullfrog Productions and published by Electronic Arts.
 There are two main titles: Syndicate (1993) and Syndicate Wars (1996), both of which are isometric real-time tactics games.
 An additional first-person shooter Syndicate title was released in 2012, and a spiritual successor to the series (returning to the real-time tactics format), entitled Satellite Reign, was released in 2015.

 Games

 Syndicate (1993)

-Syndicate, the first game in the series, was first released for PC and Amiga in June 1993, with later releases on other platforms including Sega Genesis, SNES, and PlayStation Portable.
+Syndicate, the first game in the series, was first released for PC and Amiga in June 1993, with later releases on other platforms including Sega Genesis, SNES, Atari Jaguar, and PlayStation Portable.
 In 2015, the game was made available for free on Electronic Arts' Origin platform, however it now costs £4.25 (As of 20JUN19).

 An expansion pack, titled Syndicate: American Revolt, was also released for PC and Amiga in 1993.

+Special edition, titled Syndicate Plus, include original game, American Revolt expansion pack and support for current versions of Sound Blaster released for PC in 1994.

 Syndicate Wars

 The second game in the series, Syndicate Wars, was released for PC in October 1996 and PlayStation in July 1997.
 Syndicate Wars utilized a more demanding graphics engine, including a 3-dimensional environment, compared with the 2-dimensional layout of Syndicate).

 In 2008, a digital distribution version of the PlayStation version was released on the PlayStation Network.